Automatic curd maker machine with thick homemade dahi

 The Math — Does It Save Money?

 The single most common question about a yogurt maker machine is whether it saves money compared to buying curd from the store.
-The answer is yes, and the payback period is roughly two months for a daily curd household.
+The answer is yes.
+You get your money back in about two months.
+This happens if your family eats curd every day.

 Here is the cost breakdown: